reddyn12/Snake2AI/README.md

 3. given board init - update board properly at every time step
 4. given board, path - draw game

+Need to first make an agent to play games to create dataset

 # Using this knowledge, going to see if more complex games can be encoded into executable weights - BOTH logic and grphics